jamesaduncan/osom.guide/src/executive.md

 dictate any of these elements to the service, via the Service Manager, but it does have the authority to appoint and replace the Service Manager if it sees fit.

+## Allocate budgets to services

+Services, and their service managers must have budgets to operate, and the nature of the budgets will be different depending on where in a services lifecycle it is, and the type of consumers the service has.

+Budget allocation is a complex task that needs to be carefully considered.
+One approach to this is [capital flow management](/capitalflow).

 ## Review and analyse fitness data & maps